muly/data-validation/README.md

 - in the same JSON response, there is a part that lists of error files which failed because of invalid format or if it is not a XLSX file

 ##Deployment notes:
-1) Assumption: make sure you have the go installed and configured in the environment.
+1. Assumption: that go installed and configured in the environment.
-2) Dependencies: install the dependencies using the below commands go get gopkg.in/yaml.v2 go get github.com/tealeg/xlsx
+2. Dependencies: install the dependencies using the below commands
+  - go get gopkg.in/yaml.v2
+  - go get github.com/tealeg/xlsx
-3) download the code from "https://github.com/muly/data-validation" and extract to the folder "github.com/muly/data-validation" on your src folder of the go workspace (as configured in the GOPATH env variable
+3. download the code from "https://github.com/muly/data-validation" and extract to the folder "github.com/muly/data-validation" on your src folder of the go workspace (as configured in the GOPATH env variable
-4) Temporary location for storing excel files on the server (which are uploaded) is configured using the env variable.
+4. Temporary location for storing excel files on the server (which are uploaded) is configured using the env variable.
    - the name of the env variable is SrvDtaValidTmp as used in the code,
    - however, this environment variable can be changed by changing the value of the constant SrvTmpDst in the helpers/handler.go file.
-5) the path of the configuration file to be saved is the same where the main executable of the service is placed. and the file name of the config file should be "config.yaml"
+5. the path of the configuration file to be saved is the same where the main executable of the service is placed. and the file name of the config file should be "config.yaml"